MicrosoftDocs/microsoft-style-guide/styleguide/top-10-tips-style-voice.md

 are likely to represent your data well.
 Use the command when you want to visually present data, and you're not sure how to do it.

-With this: Create a chart that's just right for your data by using the Recommend Charts command on the Insert tab.
+With this: Create a chart that's just right for your data by using the Recommended Charts command on the Insert tab.

 ## When in doubt, don’t capitalize
 Default to sentence-style capitalization—capitalize only the first word of